This guide is focused on nascent technology. As a result, contents might be highly volatile.

 To prose-prompt in NAIDiffusion, simply write a sentence describing the image.
 Use commas to separate clauses.
 Try to write neatly with proper grammar and punctuation, and try to phrase your sentences so that you use vocabulary close to Booru tags.
 You can use prose both for scene (main prompt), or character prompts, but it is more difficult to reliably describe characters in prose.

 It is recommended to use prose to describe scene, image composition and style.
-Elements are usually easier to simply tag like usual.
+Other elements are usually easier to simply tag like usual.

 Again, prompts are interpreted with linear priority, which is the reverse of text generation.
 What comes first has more weight, so keep the core content at the beginning of the sentence.